Approach to network failure due to intrinsic fluctuations

 The central ideas will be illustrated using an all-to-all connected network, and subsequently for other types of networks.
-Consider an all-to-all network with $N=100$ nodes on which $W=9900$ walkers are executing random walk dynamics.
+Consider an all-to-all network with $N=100$ nodes on which $W=2E=9900$ walkers are executing random walk dynamics.
+In this work, we have kept the number of walkers $W=2E$ for simplicity.
 At the initial time, all the walkers are placed randomly on any of the $N$ nodes, and all the nodes begin to send/receive walkers.
 In our simulations, random initial condition for the walkers is achieved by placing all the walkers initially at an arbitrary node and then performing random walk for sufficiently long time.
 As random walk dynamics progresses, nodes begin to encounter extreme events.
 If an extreme event happens on $i$-th node at time $t$, then the node is rendered inactive and stands deleted.
 Hence, it cannot host random walkers anymore.
 Let $N_{ac}(t)$ and $N_{del}(t)$ represent, respectively, the cumulative number of active and deleted nodes on the network until time $t$.
 Then, $f_{ac}(t)=N_{\rm ac}(t)/N$ and $f_{\rm del}(t)=N_{\rm del}(t)/N$ represent the fractions of active and inactive nodes, such that $f_{\rm ac}(t) + f_{\rm del}(t) = 1$.
 It is useful to define instantaneous number of deleted nodes $n_{\rm del}(t)$ such that $N_{\rm del}(t) = \sum_{t'=1}^t n_{\rm del}(t')$.
 The corresponding instantaneous fraction is $F_{\rm del}(t) = n_{\rm del}(t)/N$.